-With a pretty harbour, iconic sailing waters and some of the best views in Scotland across the Inner Hebrides, I’d had a visit to Crinan in Argyll on my list for years.
-Hidden deep in Argyll on the west coast of Scotland, Crinan is also a perfect stopping point along the beautiful drive from Oban to Lochgilphead.
+With a pretty harbour, iconic sailing waters and some of the best views in Scotland across the Inner Hebrides, Crinan in Argyll is one of Scotland’s most beautiful villages.

 Nicknamed ‘Scotland’s most beautiful shortcut’ the Crinan Canal stretches from Ardrishaig on Loch Fyne to Crinan on the Sound of Jura.
 Opened in 1908, the 9-mile canal was built to provide fast travel for boats from Glasgow to Oban, bypassing the often dangerous Mull of Kintyre.

 Whilst the canal’s heyday as a major transport route has long gone, the canal is now a popular route for sailing holidays in Scotland, with yachts stopping at Crinan before heading out of the sea locks to Craobh Haven, Loch Melfort, the Isle of Mull and all points north.

 Did you know that taking a Clyde Puffer along the Canal was once the fastest route to the highlands!
 From Crinan, you would pick up a puffer to take you up Loch Linnhe to Fort William to join the Caledonian Canal.
 The Canal is still sailed by Clyde Puffers – they are now an endangered species – but the Vic 32 Puffer can often be seen puffing along to Loch Fyne.
 You can actually take a holiday or a day trip on Vic 32!